 Beatrice Wanjiku’s distinctive canvases and works on paper probe the human condition, delving into the psyche to question notions of reality and positionality.
-Taking her own experiences as a jumping off point for her investigations into existentialism, Wanjiku’s practice scratches away at the superficial images we project into daily life, peeling away the layers that constitute social norms to reveal the spectral figures that Wanjiku believes represent our inner selves.
-Her wraith-like figures float away from their monochrome habitats, sometimes alone, sometimes clustered in groups, their form bleeding into further abstraction.
-A recent body of her work comprising paintings and collages, takes the motif of the straitjacket as an entry point into a wider exploration of social boundaries and regimes of thought.
+Taking her own experiences as a jumping off point for her investigations into existentialism, Wanjiku’s practice scratches away at the superficial images we project into daily life, peeling away the layers of constituted social norms to reveal spectral figures that Wanjiku believes represent our inner selves.

 Wanjiku attended the Buruburu Institute of Fine Arts (BIFA) in Nairobi from 1998 to 2000.
 Her works have been exhibited nationally and internationally.
 In 2017 she was part of the exhibition, Personal Structures: Open Borders, organised by the European Cultural Centre and held at Palazzo Mora, Palazzo Bembo and Giardini Marinaressa during La Biennale di Venezia, Venice, as well as When the Heavens Meet the Earth, The Heong Gallery, Downing College, Cambridge.